jimmybanta/LLM-from-scratch/README.md

       - [ ] optimize train loop?
       - [ ] optimize encoder?

-  - [x] Word Embedding
+  - [x] Word Embedding - using word2vec
-    - [x] first - use gensim to train custom word embeddings
+    - [x] first - use gensim to train custom word embeddings with word2vec
-    - [ ] later - train from scratch, using NN implementation developed for later on
+    - [ ] later - train from scratch, using NN implementation that I'll develop later on
-  - [ ] Positional Encoding
+  - [x] Positional Encoding - using sinusoidal PE

 - [ ] Attention